WSU-jcheatham/cs2800-2021-fall/README.md

 - A git client (the [git command line tool](https://git-scm.com/downloads), [GitHub Desktop](https://desktop.github.com), etc.)

-See the [GitHub doc](./github.md) for more information about using GitHub for assignments.
+See the [git doc](./git.md) for more information about using GitHub for assignments.

 ## Grading